-After erection of precast segments and completion of cast-in-place closure, but prior to installation of post-tensioning tendons, the system should be blown out using clean, oil-free air and the ducts tested with a torpedo in accordance with the Standard Specifications.
+After construction of cast-in-place segments and completion of cast-in-place closure, but prior to installation of post-tensioning tendons, the system should be blown out using clean, oil-free air and the ducts tested with a torpedo in accordance with the Standard Specifications.
 If satisfactory, post-tensioning tendons may then be installed and tensioned to force in the required sequence.